tsadpbb/atropos/environments/answer_format_environment/README.md

 ## ⚖️ Equivalent Ratio Enforcement

-Optional system to ensure balanced training across all formats:
+Optional system to ensure balanced evaluation across all formats:

 ### **How It Works**
 1. Tracks successful groups per format
 2. Pauses formats that reach threshold (default: 50 successful groups)
-3. Continues training other formats until they catch up
+3. Continues evaluating other formats until they catch up
 4. Resumes paused formats when balance is restored

 ### **Configuration**